 Individuality is a must

 Visualization lets the planner gain valuable decision support and enables him to react to unexpected incidents quickly and safely.
-This is only one example of how a control panel or a planning board could look like.
+This is only one example of how a graphical planning board could look like.
 Every production planning application has its own individual planning basis which needs to be reflected in the visualization.

 We develop interactive Gantt chart applications for many companies - and whether designed for project planning, production control, logistic, or staff scheduling – each of them exactly matches the underlying data and business logic.
 If you are on the look for a visualization to gain clarity on your planning process while at the same time being able to intervene manually, use our free consulting services.
 We are looking forward to every new challenge.